alexkowalenko/axc/README.md

 hand coding the many classes, which would be tedious and error prone.
 I picked up this from Nystrom's _Crafting Interpreters_ book.
 In the age of AI, you could also use a LLM to generate the classes.

+- To pass the test suite, you need to place the checks in the order determined by the book.
+You might to do some checks at the parser lever, but you won't pass the tests then, since the tests according to the book are done in the semantic analysis pass.
+This is annoying.

 ## Status

 Finished up to Chapter 8.
 Code generated for X86_64.
 Tested on MacOS and FreeBSD.
 Would like to support other